 Plan Type Annual limit on employer contributions ^a Is year-to-year flexibility allowed in employer contributions?
-Vesting requirements for employer contributions Employer plan funding requirements §403(b) Lesser of 25% of pay or \$30,000 (indexed in \$5,000 increments); also limited by exclusion allowance that considers all contributions over career No Immediate except for failure to pay premiums Contributions fund individual annuities or may be invested in custodial trust fund accounts §457 No employer contributions Not applicable Not applicable In nonprofit plans, funds held by employer; in state/local plans, contributions and investment earnings held in individual trust fund accounts Money purchase Lesser of 25% of pay or \$30,000 (indexed in \$5,000 increments) No ERISA rules ^b Minimum funding requirements apply; contributions are made according to a fixed formula Profit- sharing Aggregate amount cannot exceed 15% of compensation of all employees; also limited to lesser of 25% of individual's pay or \$30,000 (indexed in \$5,000 increments) Yes ERISA rules ^b Contributions set by plan sponsor, do not have to be from current profits; minimum funding requirements do not apply Private- sector defined benefit Employer must contribute enough to avoid negative balance in funding standard account ; may not exceed full funding limit Yes, within a minimum/maximum range ERISA rules ^b Determined by ERISA and tax code; ^c must fund benefits earned each year and amortize any past unfunded liabilities over 30-40 years
+Vesting requirements for employer contributions Employer plan funding requirements §403(b) \$40,000 (indexed in \$1,000 increments), minus employee's deferral amount No Immediate except for failure to pay premiums Contributions fund individual annuities or may be invested in custodial trust fund accounts §457 \$12,000 less employee's deferral amount Yes Immediate In nonprofit plans, funds held by employer; in state/local plans, contributions and investment earnings held in individual trust fund accounts Money purchase \$40,000 (indexed in \$1,000 increments) No ERISA rules ^b Minimum funding requirements apply; contributions are made according to a fixed formula Profit- sharing Aggregate amount cannot exceed 25% ^c of compensation of all employees; also limited to \$40,000 (indexed in \$1,000 increments) Yes ERISA rules ^b Contributions set by plan sponsor, do not have to be from current profits; minimum funding requirements do not apply Private- sector defined benefit Employer must contribute enough to avoid negative balance in funding standard account ; may not exceed full funding limit ^d Yes, within a minimum/maximum range ERISA rules ^b Determined by ERISA and tax code; ^e must fund benefits earned each year and amortize any past unfunded liabilities over 30-40 years

-^a The annual employee pay upon which employer contributions can be based is limited to \$170,000 (indexed in \$10,000 increments).
+^a The annual employee pay upon which employer contributions can be based is limited to \$200,000 in 2003 (indexed in \$5,000 increments).
 Limits on employer contributions apply to employee salary deferrals as well, because these deferrals are considered in the tax code to be contributions made by employers at the behest of employee elections to defer current receipt of a part of pay.
+This column identifies the employer limit net of the employee's deferral amount.

-^b ERISA and the tax code require that employer contributions be fully vested after completion of 5 years of service, or after 7 years if vested in steps of 20% beginning after 3 years of service.
+^b ERISA and the tax code require that employer contributions be fully vested after completion of 3 years of service, or after 6 years if vested in steps of 20% beginning after 2 years of service.